Skip to main content

 The mansion, which most likely stood here as early as the 18th century, was later named after the Hungarian baron and retired senior officer of the Austro-Hungarian Monarchy, Ödön Vay de Vaya.

-Today, it houses rental apartments.
+Today, it serves as rental apartments.

 FOR THE CURIOUS: